 Köl-Suu alpine lake: an secret trekking destination in the South of Kyrgyzstan, on the way for those who are planning to continue their trip to Tajikistan

-Ferghana Valley: jaw dropping landscape will make you stop every few kilometers.
+Ferghana Valley: jaw-dropping landscape will make you stop every few kilometres.
 Make sure you have a patient driver!

 Tasting Kyrgyzstan famous food

 Kumyz is the fermented mare milk, also popular in the neighbouring countries.
 It does have an interesting taste and keep in mind that the older it is, the sourer and stronger it will taste!

 Besh barmak (literally “five fingers”) is a traditional dish of horse meat with noodles that is present at any significant event.
 And you can find it with mutton or beef too!